pgfjr/noto-colr/README.md

-# Noto Sans Black has six linear gradient colors
+# Noto Sans Black and Noto Sans Serif each have six linear gradient colors

-# Noto Serif Black also has six gradient colors
+Please change the value of the **base-palette** in the HTML file from 0 to 5 to see the different colors